noelc-s/website/_posts/2020-03-22-MathTerms.md

 ### Homeomorphism
 A continuous topological isomorphism.
 In other words, it is a continuous function between topological spaces with continuous inverse.
 ### Diffeomorphism
-A differentiable homeomorphism, i.e. a continously differentiable mapping between topological spaces with continuously differentiable inverse.
+A differentiable homeomorphism, i.e. a continuously differentiable mapping between topological spaces with continuously differentiable inverse.
 ### Examples
 Let $(G, * )$ and $(H,\cdot)$ be two groups.
 A group homomorphism is a map $\rho:G\to H$ that satisfies $\rho (a*b)=\rho(a)\cdot \rho(b)$.
 If $\rho$ is bijective, then it is a group isomorphism.
 In this case, $G$ and $H$ are isomorphic, written as $G\cong H$.